 1st year students are registered by the Graduate Advisor in all courses offered by the Art and Design department.
 Registration in external courses is the responsibility of the student.
 In some cases, the student may need to go to the department offering the course to request consent for registration.

 As of this date, you can register yourself in the coming fall and winter terms.
 The Faculty of Graduate Studies will automatically register you in THES 906 in spring and summer.
 Tuition payments will be distributed over all four terms.
 Adhere to the deadlines for adding and dropping courses.
-If you experience difficulties registering, contact the Graduate Advisor (Dawn McLean) for assistance.
+If you experience difficulties registering, contact the Graduate Advisor (Lydia Hunter) for assistance.

 Continuing students must register in THES during the term in which the thesis and accompanying evidence of program completion is submitted to FGSR.